sous-chefs/yum-epel/README.md

 ## Recipes

 - `yum-epel::default` Generates `yum_repository` configs for the standard EPEL repositories.
-By default the `epel` repository is enabled unless on CentOS Stream.
-By default the `epel-next` repository is enabled on CentOS Stream and the `epel` repository is disabled.
+By default the `epel` repository is enabled.
+For CentOS Stream, the [epel-next](https://docs.fedoraproject.org/en-US/epel/#what_is_epel_next) repository is also enabled.

 ## Usage Example